AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children

-Theory of mind---inferring the others' mental states---is a common difficulty that autistic individuals often face~\cite{happe1997central, baron1985tom}.
-To support children's comprehension of others' emotions, when describing the other characters' emotions, the story text provides both their emotions and the observable responses resulting from them.
-For example, the Consequence section of the positive path (\autoref{fig:system_storystructure}-\circledigit{e}) describes that Max (friend) is \textit{happy} (emotion) and \textit{smiles} (response).
+Theory of mind---inferring the others' mental states---is a common difficulty that autistic children face~\cite{happe1997central, baron1985tom}.
+To help comprehend of others' emotions, the story explicitly presents characters' emotions alongside their observable responses---\eg, ``Max (friend) is \textit{happy} (emotion) and \textit{smiles} (response)'' in Consequence (\circledigit{j}).